RLOpenCatalyst/rg-doc/source/Features.rst

 **Enable**

 There is a contextual menu which is at the right side of the card.
 Once clicked on that you can see the actions one by one.
-When clicking on the disable action you can see the message like "A user, once enabled, will be able to log in to the system and carry out activities according to his role.
+When clicking on the enable action you can see the message like "A user, once enabled, will be able to log in to the system and carry out activities according to his role.
 Are you sure you want to proceed?"  in the pop- up with “Enable” button.

 .. image:: images/enable.png